ksync/ksync/README.md

 TODO

+- ksync has three parts: a client (`ksync`), a server (`radar`) and a server to handle file syncing (`mirror`).
+- Radar and mirror run inside of your Kubernetes cluster as a DaemonSet on every node.
+- Radar provides an API to discover what the remote container's filepath is and manage the container lifecycle.
+- [Mirror][mirror] is a real-time, two-way sync.
+The server operates on your Kubernetes cluster and the client is managed by `ksync` locally.

+## Workflow

+1. `ksync init` starts the DaemonSet on the remote cluster.

+1. `ksync watch` starts up to manage the lifecycle of syncs.

+1. `ksync create` adds a spec to the config.
+This contains everything required to locate a remote container.

+1. `ksync watch` sees a change to the config and looks up the remote container.

+    - If it does not exist, `watch` will continue to monitor the Kubernetes cluster for something that matches.
+When that happens, it will move to the next step.

+1. `ksync watch` finds a remote container and creates a tunnel to the `radar` server running on the node that the remote container is running on.

+1. The remote `radar` server inspects the remote container and returns the file path that contains the container's mounted filesystem.

+1. `watch` starts a docker container in the background.
+This has the correct host path mounted into it.

+1. The docker container runs `ksync run`.
+This creates a tunnel to the `mirror` server running on the node that the remote container is running on.
+It then executes the `mirror` client with the local host path and the remote container path.

-## Commands
+# Commands

 - `ksync init`

-  Sets the cluster up by starting the radar daemonset.
+    - Sets the cluster up by starting the radar daemonset.
+    - Starts `ksync watch` in the background.
+TODO

 - `ksync list` TODO: current functionality should be renamed, as it should list the syncs not files.

     Lists the files for a specific set of containers (selector, pod name, container name)

 - `ksync create`

     Add a pattern to sync.
 This gets watched and started/stopped automatically.

 - `ksync delete`

     Remove a pattern to sync.

 - `ksync run`

     Runs a specific sync for the lifetime of a pod.

 - `ksync get` TODO: is this maybe a better sync list? can show running and waiting ones.

     Fetch the status of all current syncs

 - `ksync watch`

     Watch for matching pods in the background (based off pod name and selector).
 Start syncs for any that come online.

-- `ksync background`

-  Install the watcher into the local process manager and run it in the background.

 # Development